SSoelvsten/adiar/docs/getting_started.md

 If you create any [bdd](bdd.md) or [zdd](zdd.md) objects then remember to have them garbage collected (for example, by letting a local variable go out of scope as shown above) before calling `adiar::adiar_deinit()`.

+By default *Adiar* decides whether to use internal or external memory for each algorithm based on the size of the inputs.
+However, if you want to force using always internal or external memory set the global variable `adiar::memory::mode` to `adiar::memory::INTERNAL` or `adiar::memory::EXTERNAL` (default is `adiar::memory::AUTO`).
+Setting `adiar::memory::mode` to `adiar::memory::INTERNAL` is at your own risk and may crash if the input is too large.